cparnot/XgridFUSE/README.markdown

 * First public release
 * Added "How to use" section in the README file
-* Task names now displays a "loading..." suffix while results are loadin
+* Task names now displays a "loading..." suffix while results are loading
 * Separate framework for MacFUSE-ObjC
 * Instructing GridEZ to use an in-memory coredata store, via GEZStoreType entry in the Info.plist file
 * A file 'Read Me.html' appears on the volume that mounts to provide direct link to help file